MagiCircles/MagiCircles/README.md

 | navbar_link | Should a link to the list view of this collection appear in the nav bar? | True | True |
 | navbar_link_list | Name of the [nav bar list](#nav-bar-lists) in which the link is going to appear | None | 'more' |
 | url_variables | List of tuples (name of the variable, regexp to match the variable in the URL, function that takes a context and returns the value that should be displayed in the navbar - optional when navbar_link = False) | [] | [('pk', '\d+', lambda context: context['request'].user.id)] |

+By default, if you use the global context, all your pages will have a context that contains the following: todo

+In your page's template, you may override the following blocks: todo

+You may add some variables in your context which will automatically be used and may have useful behaviors for you: todo

 Default pages and collections
 ===